prebid/prebid.github.io/overview/glossary.md

 ### Page-Initated Video

 Also called 'outstream', these are AdUnits that work in Prebid.js just like banners, but are displayed with a special 'renderer' to play a video ad instead of a static image.
+Said renderer only renders the ad and does not render content.

 ### Player-Initiated Video

-Once called 'instream', these are AdUnits that live within a video player.
+Once called 'instream', these are AdUnits that are rendered in a video player before, during or after content.

 ### Interstitial